Golang String Contains Exposed: PRO Tips and Tricks

 By converting both strings to lowercase, we ensure that the "golang string contains" check is case-insensitive.
 Here, it confirms that "STRING" (regardless of its case) is part of the main string.

-2. Golang string contains multiple substrings:
+2. Check if golang string contains multiple substring

 There may be situations where users want to check if a string contains multiple substrings.